 receive grades of C- or better in all courses required for the major and minor,

 maintain a minimum cumulative grade-point average of 2.00 in the major and minor, and

 complete a minimum of 120 or 130 credits, depending on one's major.

 The School of Education and Professional Studies and the School of Business may have

 For more information about the School of Education & Professional Studies, click here.
 For the School of Business, here.

 Course Substitutions to Fulfill Graduation Requirements

 Departmental chairs may approve the substitution of one course for another within the major or minor.
-The student should obtain the appropriate form (link below) or at the Registrar's Office in Davidson Hall, room 116.
+The student should obtain the appropriate form (link below) or at the Registrar's Office in Willard-DiLoreto Hall, Room 202.
 The form must be signed by the department chairs involved and the student's academic dean.
 Once approved, the form is forwarded to the Registrar's Office where the updates will be processed.
 Course Substitution Form